dsor-isr/farol/farol_addons/console_path_parser/docs/README.md

 	}
 ```

-The console path parser will then publish the first section (topic **/path_section**) of the vector while subscribing to the topic **/Gamma** which contains a the value of the parameter gamma (see path following theory) not normalized.
+The console path parser will then publish the first section (topic **/path_section**) of the vector while subscribing to the topic **/Gamma** which contains the value of the parameter gamma (see path following theory) not normalized.
 When the received gamma surpasses the ending gamma (**Gamma_e**) of the section, it will then update its section and publish it.
 It will do this process for the amount of sections in **Mission**.

 Note that **/Gamma** is being published by the path following node, where there is a conversion of the gamma from normalized to not normalized.